HIV/AIDS in Zambia: Background

 Human immunodeficiency virus infection and acquired immune deficiency syndrome (HIV/AIDS) is a set of conditions caused by infection with the human immunodeficiency virus (HIV).
 HIV is transmitted by three main ways: sexual contact, significant exposure to infected body fluids or tissues, and from mother to child during pregnancy, delivery, or breastfeeding (known as vertical transmission).
 There is no risk of acquiring HIV if exposed to feces, Nasal secretions, saliva, sputum, sweat, tears, urine, or vomit unless these are contaminated with blood.
 It is possible to be co-infected by more than one strain of HIV—a condition known as HIV superinfection.

-Zambia is a landlocked, economically backward county in Africa.
+Zambia is a landlocked, economically backward country in Africa.
 It is rated 166th in Human Development Index in 2006 out of a total of 177 countries based on the Human Development Report of the United Nations.
 By the end of 2006, a total of 39.5 million people in the world were infected by HIV and 2.9 million people died on account of ailments arising out of AIDS.
 Africa is the leader in AIDS with close to 60% of HIV victims and has been the leading cause of death in Africa.